dlcowen/AWSExaminer/README.md

    - **AWS Profile**: Choose an existing profile from your AWS credentials file
    - **API Key**: Enter your AWS Access Key ID and Secret Access Key

-3. Wait for the enumeration to complete (progress will be displayed)
+3. Wait for the enumeration to complete:
+   - Progress bars show scanning status
+   - Log window displays detailed information
+   - Resource tree updates as data is collected

-4. Browse resources by region in the left panel
+4. Browse resources:
+   - By account
+   - By region
+   - View resource counts at each level

 5. Export results using the Export button in the toolbar:
    - Text: Human-readable format